armin-fx/BandedScad/doc/extend.md

 Defined modules [^][contents]
 -----------------------------
-Keep compatibility with buildin modules in OpenScad with same arguments and can controlled with extra special variables, some modules have extra arguments
+Keep compatibility with buildin modules in OpenSCAD with same arguments and can controlled with extra special variables, some modules have extra arguments

 | buildin      | extended